(A) General provisions.

 (viii) Corroborating evidence that the injection is medically necessary.

-(3) Certain trigger-point injection procedure codes (e.g., CPT codes 20552 and 20553) specify the number of injection sites.
+(3) Certain trigger-point injection procedure codes specify the number of injection sites.
 For these codes, the unit of service is different from the number of injections given.
-Reimbursement may be made for one unit of service of the appropriate procedure code reported on a claim for service rendered to a particular patient on a particular date.
+Payment may be made for one unit of service of the appropriate procedure code reported on a claim for service rendered to a particular patient on a particular date.

 (4) Trigger-point injections should be repeated only if doing so is reasonable and medically necessary.
-For trigger-point injections of a local anesthetic or a steroid, reimbursement will be made for no more than eight dates of service per patient per calendar year.
+For trigger-point injections of a local anesthetic or a steroid, payment will be made for no more than eight dates of service per calendar year per patient.

-(a) An amount specified in or determined in accordance with the Administrative Code (e.g., the fee for a "by report" procedure);
+(i) An amount specified in or determined in accordance with the Administrative Code;

-(b) The payment limit shown in the current average sales price (ASP) medicare part B drug pricing file or the current not otherwise classified (NOC) pricing file;
+(iii) The payment limit shown in the current medicare part B drug pricing file, which is available at http://www.cms.gov;

-(2) The reimbursement amount for a covered administration service or evaluation and management service is the lesser of the submitted charge or the maximum allowable fee listed in appendix DD to rule 5101:3-1-60 of the Administrative Code.
+(2) The payment amount for any other covered administration service or evaluation and management service is the lesser of the provider's submitted charge or the maximum amount listed in appendix DD to rule 5160-1-60 of the Administrative Code.

 Promulgated Under: 119.03